 Tower 2 would be just below the brow of this unnamed hill.
 Here, higher up the hill, in wettish sclerophyll forest a few mature trees stand among fallen giants forming a quadrangle of rotting trunks.
 Beneath them is a lighter, thinner understory of stinkwoods.
 A sanctuary for birds with its many tree hollows.

 A “temporary structure” would stand in this intermediate zone where the gums thin and sub-alpine woodland with dense shrub begins including myrtles and a colourful understory.
 The scree slope is covered in lichen.

 Tower 3 would stand upon a boulder field on the short bench directly above the Organ Pipes.
 Alpine heath grades here into sub-alpine shrubland in sheltered pockets.
 Low alpine shrubs and small gums (Eucalyptus coccifera).
 Thermalling over the bench were a pair of wedge-tailed eagles.

-Slideshow by Wellington Rangers: Luke Harwood, David Day and Bernard Lloyd, shot March 2019.
+Slideshow by WEC4U: Luke Harwood, David Day and Bernard Lloyd and Sonia Caton, shot March 2019.

 Slideshow and bublies created by Luke Harwood, David Day and Bernard Lloyd and Sonia Caton.

 March 2019. © WEC4U March 2019

 The exhibition opening (22 March, 2019) coincided with the day the Minister for State Growth signed the Authority for the cableway company to start “investigating” these sites.